Mblakey/wiswesser/README.md

 ## Build

-run `build.sh` from the project directory, this will clone and build openbabel as well as linking the library to the parser in cmake.
+run `./build.sh` from the project directory, this will clone and build openbabel as well as linking the library to the parser in cmake.

+A prompt will then ask you to run `source ./link.sh` which sets the babel build directory in shell, this tends to be needed for linux, but if openbabel is already installed via brew on macos, you can safely ignore.

 ## Usage